[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 Raw data to be read by the code interpreter (CI).

-Since aggregation (total, average, YoY) is performed deterministically with CI's Python (pandas),
+Since aggregation (total, average, year-over-year) is to be performed deterministically with CI's Python (pandas),

-this file does not include aggregation formulas or summary sheets (only raw data is passed).
+this file contains no aggregation formulas or summary sheets (only raw data is passed).

 """